TruebitProtocol/truebit-eth/README.md

 clef attest 1b7adf8011a50d0460d1069744adab87041163725e65049977983796dd2a6e2d
 ```
 which will allow Clef to sign all transactions automatically.
 Task Givers, Solvers, and Verifiers must sign multiple transactions for each task, and you may find it inconvenient to sign each one manually.
 For security, all connections to Truebit OS are by default IPC, hence only your local machine can sign your transactions.
 If you wish to [modify](https://geth.ethereum.org/docs/clef/rules) the automatic signing script, go to `/root/.clef/ruleset.js`.

+You may check your existing accounts in Geth's console using `personal.listWallets`, in Truebit OS using [`accounts -r`](#Purchasing-staking-and-retiring-TRU-tokens), or at the main Docker command prompt using `geth --goerli account list` (sans `--goerli` for mainnet).

 ### New accounts
 First, create a new account for Görli testnet.